khaled-dev/bites/README.md

 docker-compose exec bites_app php artisan db:seed
 ```
 This command will create sample users in the database that you can use for testing the API.

+---

+## Architecture

+### File status
+- when uploading the file, the uploading-process will be queued `UploadFileJob`,
+  the file will be stored in a pending status,
+  and the user will get an immediate response with the file's local id

+- a job will be running to process the uploading,
+  after three trials, it will set the file's status to ether fail or success

+- the `origin_url` and `download_url` will be generated after the file is successfully uploaded

+### Storage Providers
+The service supports multiple storage providers:
+- R2 (Cloudflare)
+- GCP (Google Cloud Platform)

+If one provider fails, the system automatically tries the next available provider.

+### Queue System
+File uploads are processed asynchronously with:
+- Retry mechanism (3 attempts)
+- Exponential backoff (10s, 30s, 60s)
+- Queue monitoring

+---

 ## API Documentation